 Where is Ban Gioc Waterfall?

 Ban Gioc Waterfall is ~205 miles north of Hanoi and about 55 miles from the small Vietnamese town of Cao Bang.
 Ban Gioc Waterfall is a part of the Non Nuoc Cao Bang Geopark, a UNESCO heritage site.
 Besides the waterfall, this park is also famous for its diverse landscapes, distinct hill tribe groups, and lakes.
-Non Nuoc Cao Bang Geopark alone includes 5 major rivers and over 40 lakes.
+Non Nuoc Cao Bang Geopark alone includes five major rivers and over 40 lakes.
 The surrounding natural landscapes, limestone cliffs, and scenic countryside make Cao Bang one of the best places to visit in Vietnam.

 It’s easy to get to Ban Gioc Waterfall on your own and there are many transportation options available.
 From Hanoi, you can either drive your own motorbike or take a sleeping bus to Cao Bang, which is the largest city near the falls.
 Most visitors choose to spend the night in Cao Bang and use it as a jumping-off point for visiting the waterfall.